oarabilekoore/viewkit-ui/README.md

 ![An image of a project built with innerscope](image.png)

-## Roadmap & Release Cadence

-Here is the road-map and release dates (may not be correct):

-**RoadMap As Of 26/01/2025**

-- Signals & Effective StateManagment Solution
-- In-Built Router
-- Tanstack Query Like Functionality
-- ShowIF (Conditional Rendering) & Suspense
-- Css In Js Solution, Similar To Stylex (Already Working, Check `parser.ts`)

 ### Release Cadence

 We prioritize stable releases and less complexity over abstraction.